armaduarte/super-duper-funicular/README.md

-# super-duper-funicular

-## Steps to reproduce the results.
+# Steps to reproduce the results.

-### Installing the Salt Master and Minion servers.
+## Installing the Salt Master and Minion servers.

 1. Start a Ubuntu Linux 14.04.5 x64 Server instance and login using the username **root** and the private key sent in the e-mail.
 The key password has been sent in that e-mail too.
 The credentials (keys) setup must be done in the instance provider´s admin panel.